God’s School of Life

 He shall call upon me, and I will answer him:I will be with him in trouble; I will deliver him, and honour him.
 With long life will I satisfy him, and shew him my [full] salvation.”
 Psalms 91 KJV

 This is His secret place, found as we search for Him with all of our hearts.
 In His secret place, nothing can harm us.
 He takes fear of harm and death from our consciousness as He teaches us of His ways.
-Like in any school, we ask questions about things we do not understand and we have tests, trials to prove our faith.
-We fall short in understanding many matters , of course, because His ways are higher than our ways, His thoughts higher than ours.
+As good students, we ask questions about things we do not understand.
+We are given tests and trials to prove our faith.
+We fall short in understanding many matters because His ways are higher than our ways, His thoughts higher than ours.

 To have the name, the nature of God worked within is far beyond just calling ourselves Christians.
-The nature of God dwelling in man takes a lifetime of education and training for those of us called and dedicated to His purposes in the earth.
+The nature of God dwelling in man takes a lifetime of spiritual education and training for those called and dedicated to His purposes in the earth.
 We are to be like Him, displaying His love and mercy for all.
-We are the evidence of His redemptive justice that gives hope to the downtrodden, to those who have lost their way.
+We are the evidence of His redemptive justice, giving hope to the downtrodden, to those who have lost their way.
 He will have such a people; that is His plan.

 Some of us always have a list of questions we are asking of the Lord.
 Many are answered as we walk with Him and talk with Him.
-There are also questions He will only answer on the other side of this life, or by then, they will no longer matter.
-We often wonder about the meaning of the words He used, the stories of the Bible, the application of His teachings to our daily lives.
-The writings of those whom He has given wisdom and knowledge for the rest of us as well as the Bible provides endlessly fascinating and rewarding learning for all who seek it.
+There are also questions He will only answer on the other side of this life, or, more likely by then, they will no longer matter.
+We often wonder about the meaning of the words He used, the stories of the Bible, and the application of His teachings to our daily lives.
+The writings of those whom He has given wisdom and knowledge, as well as the Bible, provide endlessly fascinating and rewarding learning for all who seek it.

 We must love the Lord with our whole heart, all of our mind, strength, and will, to learn of His ways.
-His school is ongoing and there is no graduation in sight.
-It is an extreme privilege and pleasure to continue to learn of Him.
-He has always been after the hearts of men, and is not satisfied with passive lip service, like rote answers in classroom.
-There are students who excel at this and get top grades, but often immediately forget what they learned once the test is passed.
+His school is ongoing, and there is no graduation in sight.
+Even those faithful saints on the other side continue to learn, to be perfected.
+It is our extreme privilege and pleasure to continually learn from and about Him.
+He has always been after the hearts of men and is not satisfied with passive lip service, like rote answers in the classroom.
+Some students excel at this and get top grades, but immediately forget what they learned once the test is passed.
 Not so in God’s school:

 And so the Lord says, ‘These people say they are mine.
 They honor me with their lips, but their hearts are far from me.
 And their worship of me is nothing but man-made rules learned by rote.’
 Isaiah 29:13 NLT